 76 communities in North Carolina qualify for discounts because they use a Community Rating System, and can receive 5 to 25 percent reductions in their NFIP premiums.
 An independent agent can help you find out how much your coverage costs, and which discounts may be available to you.

-The first step to find the right flood coverage for your home or business is to get in touch with a local, independent agent in the Trusted Choice network who can help you compare several North Carolina flood insurance quotes.
-These agents work with multiple insurance carriers, and can find the coverage you need at affordable rates.
+The first step to find the right flood coverage for your home or business is to get in touch with a local, independent agent in our network who can help you compare several North Carolina flood insurance quotes.
+These agents work with multiple insurance carriers and can find the coverage you need at affordable rates.
 A member agent can review your risks and look over your home value, location, and other personal factors to give you customized advice.

 Contact a local agent today to find the coverage you need and prepare for the next big flood.